DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-federated-data-source.md

     ![](../../../../images/eurd-data-federation-query-builder-drop-table.png)

 5. Drag and drop the Excel data source onto the design surface.
-In the invoked **Join Editor**, select the **Inner join** type and create a join relationship based on the key field.
+In the invoked **Join Editor**, select the **Inner join** type and create a relationship based on the key field.

     ![](../../../../images/eurd-data-federation-query-builder-join-tables.png)